What to Wear Out There: Safari Packing Tips from the Expert

 What about electronics?

 We’ve got that down to science.
 All the cords and chargers go into one stuff sack – the yellow one, for the power of the sun.
 The other indispensable item we travel with is a power strip.
-Outlets are never in a convenient spot in a hotel room and this way you won’t forget a cord hidden somewhere the room, and you only need one adapter plug for the wall.
+Outlets are never in a convenient spot in a hotel room and this way you won’t forget a cord hidden somewhere in the room, and you only need one adapter plug for the wall.

 I’ve heard contrasting views on taking donations for school children?